Palash90/site-assets/blogs/iron-learn/iron-learn-4.md

 There it was.
 If my type `T` is a trait that implements `Copy` and is non-reference by its type, then I can use the same code.

-With this newfound learning, I went back to my `Numeric` trait and found that, it is already bound by `Copy` trait and all the known implementations of this trait are already the primitive types which are non-referential already.
-I added the following trait bound to my `Numeric` trait as follows -
+With this newfound learning, I went back to my `Numeric` trait and found that, it is already bound by `Copy` trait and all the known implementations of this trait are the primitive types which are non-referential already.
+I added the `DeviceCopy` trait bound to my `Numeric` trait as follows -

 ```rust
 pub trait Numeric: